Dirt Squirts Kart Club

 Motor must be naturally aspirated.

-Stage 1 Mod with governor removed is all that is acceptable.
+Stage 1 Mod (intake and exhaust) with governor removed is all that is acceptable.

 No carburetor restrictions.